 Life is too short to live life in the shadows, in the dark.
 In the blink of an eye, drop in temperature, minute more on the clock, everything can be taken away from you so why not live open, truthfully and free.

-“Be you in a world full of clones, its ok to be an original the ink is brighter than a copy… “
+“Be you in a world full of clones, its ok to be an original, the copies are never quite as unique and meaningful.“